mattcossins-arm/Arm-Developer-Labs-Staging/docs/Projects/Accessible/Sentiment-Analysis-Dashboard.md

 ---
 layout: article
-title: Create a Sentiment Analysis Dashboard for Keywords Based on the Semiconductor Industry
+title: "Create a Sentiment Analysis Dashboard for Keywords Based on the Semiconductor Industry"
 sidebar:
   nav: projects
 ---